WLCarlos/TransSTC/README.md

 # TransSTC
-Data will be published after acceptance of the paper.
+Relevant data will be published after acceptance of the paper.